Snares Island snipe

 Geographical variation: None

 The Snares Islands snipe is the stockiest and most sombre-plumaged member of the New Zealand snipes.
 Between 1953 and 2010 it was considered a subspecies of what is now called the subantarctic snipe.
 Genetic comparisons then confirmed earlier suggestions that the Snares Islands birds were structurally distinct from the snipe found on islands further south.
 Naturally confined to a tiny island group, the Snares Island snipe has never been impacted by introduced predators.
-Following a translocation to Putauhinu Island in 2005 (to replace the extinct South Island snipe), the Snares Island snipe is probably more abundant than at any time in its evolutionary history.
+Following a translocation to Putauhinu Island in 2005 (to replace the extinct South Island snipe), and subsequent translocations to other islands near Stewart Island, the Snares Island snipe is probably more abundant than at any time in its evolutionary history.

 Snares Island snipe are unmistakeable within their range, as there are no other similar-sized ground birds present.
 Compared to other living New Zealand snipes, Snares Island snipe are chunkier, with a relatively short bill and legs.
 They also differ in having barred feathers on the belly, and less variegated dorsal plumage.
 Males usually have clearer buff edges to their dorsal feather than females, and also tend to have yellowish legs (cf. greenish in the female).
 Juveniles are duller than adults, with the plumage washed with grey, and legs olive.

 Voice (adult male): a strident chup chup chup sometimes building to a loud queeyoo queeyoo queeyoo.